BoE's Hogg Resigns Over Failure To Declare Conflict Of Interest () | aktiencheck.de

 dpa-AFX

-LONDON (dpa-AFX) - Bank of England's Charlotte Hogg offered her resignation after lawmakers sharply criticized her for not disclosing about her brother's job in Barclays Plc.
+LONDON (dpa-AFX) - Bank of England Deputy Governor Charlotte Hogg offered her resignation after lawmakers sharply criticized her for not disclosing about her brother's job in Barclays Plc.

 The Treasury Select Committee remarked in a report, published Tuesday, that Hogg's "professional competence falls short of the very high standards required to fulfill the additional responsibilities of Deputy Governor for Markets and Banking".